poulti/brain-pages/docs/autonomous-underearth-house.md

 - Filter rain water
 ## Sewage system
 - Must have a difference between tap/shower water and toilets flush.
 Maybe two different treatments?
 - Grey and foul?
 In isolation (in the middle of nowhere) could the second one be treated to be released with the first?
+Like a mixer?

 # Secondary